d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 If the updates require a reboot (for e.g. a kernel update), you can restart the machine with `sudo reboot`.
 However, for dataland.com, you may want to avoid any interruption and schedule the reboot during the night with `sudo shutdown -r 02:00`.

+## Cloud maintenance

+Check the cloud provider's dashboard for manually created backups and images.
+Delete them if they are not needed anymore.

 ## ssh-keys maintenance

 - [ ] Make sure the ssh-keys file reflects the current team composition.
 Execute the update script as described in the